1. Shouldn’t reparations be one of the next big progressive causes?

 3. An “all of the above” approach to social change:

 It makes little sense for political allies to spend much time and energy arguing about one method versus another.
-It’s unlikely that any one action sets a movement back more than helping it onward – even if the action might be unpopular with one segment of society, it often energizes another or catalyzes some other political shift.
+It’s unlikely that any one principled action sets a movement back more than helping it onward – even if the action might be unpopular with one segment of society, it often energizes another segment or catalyzes some other political shift.
 What’s more, one shouldn’t expect groups from divergent socio-economic backgrounds to pick the same set of tactics.
 They’re bound to do different things.

 I’ve heard liberals bemoan #BlackLivesMatter attempts to shut down a Christmas tree lighting ceremony or interrupt a Bernie Sanders speech.
 I’ve heard radicals bemoan attempts to spur reform of police departments by coming up with stronger oversight policies or critiquing police union contracts.
 But both efforts are running on parallel tracks in the same direction (to make it harder for police to kill innocent people and get away with it), making for a multi-pronged attack on the status quo.

 I sometimes wish that progressive social change could be as streamlined a process as building a widget (see the next item), but it isn’t.
 My reading of history is that big changes are usually achieved by emergent coalitions, or patchwork alliances, between various groups with overlapping political concerns and different strengths, all agitating and working in the same general direction until something gives.
 So, all of the above – it’s all good.

 4. Maybe social justice warriors need their own network.